WilliamZimmermann/vh7shifts/README.md

 ## Versioning

 I'm using [GitHub](http://github.com/) for versioning.
-Please, use the master branch to test.
+Please, use the release/0.2.0 branch to test.

 ## Authors